 The Baltimore Sun reported on a truck accident on Monday in northern Baltimore County (Cockeysville) where a tanker carrying 2,800 gallons of heating oil careened off a road, spilling about 400 gallons of the fuel into a stream, authorities said.
 The truck driver was apparently making a turn on Ivy Hill Road, near Oregon Ridge Park, and lost control of his truck.
 He crashed through a guardrail and rolled down an embankment.
-The driver was flown by state police helicopter to Maryland Shock Trauma Center, where he was listed in serious condition.
+A state police helicopter flew the driver to Maryland Shock Trauma Center, where he was listed in serious condition.

 Hopefully, the truck driver will make a full recovery.
-Fortunately, Maryland Department of the Environment indicated that the oil was contained and there were no signs of a fish kill or visible damage.
+Fortunately, the Maryland Department of the Environment showed that the oil was contained and there were no signs of a fish kill or visible damage.